mckennapsean/dissertation/content/05-security.md

 definitions for this domain and the datasets.

-Most domain research in cyber security focuses solely on data analysis, but the task of presentation is a vital one for network analysts, as information must often be conveyed to other people for decisions to be made [@McKenna2015].
+Most domain research in cybersecurity focuses solely on data analysis, but the task of presentation is a vital one for network analysts, as information must often be conveyed to other people for decisions to be made [@McKenna2015].
 Often, this information to convey and decisions to be made surround a problem or an incident [@DAmico2008].
 One analyst we spoke with summarized why presentation is challenging: _"Pictures are great when going up to management because you have 60 seconds to make your case"_ (analyst #4, or A4).
-Numerous cyber security incidents can result in negative outcomes, such as information disclosure, theft, and denial of service [@howard1998common].
+Numerous cybersecurity incidents can result in negative outcomes, such as information disclosure, theft, and denial of service [@howard1998common].

-Cyber security includes a variety of data types such as logs of computer functionality, but network security is a subset that focuses on multiple computer interactions with a base unit of a **network record**.
+Cybersecurity includes a variety of data types such as logs of computer functionality, but network security is a subset that focuses on multiple computer interactions with a base unit of a **network record**.
 A _network record_ is metadata associated with the communication between two computers.
 The